-This tends to happen due to the fact that if the goals outlined in this section aren’t clearly defined, it’ll impact the clarity of the rest of the strategy throughout the business plan.
+This tends to happen if the goals outlined in this section aren’t clearly defined.
+It will impact the clarity of the rest of the strategy throughout the business plan.

 You may have a goal of launching your product with 10 major retailers, but if you don’t have a solid plan for the exact steps you’ll take to make this happen, your potential investors will have concerns.